dysfn/wasb/README.md

 ## Quickstart

-First, create a new bot user, then prepare a new config file for the bot.
+First, create a new bot user on Slack.
+Then, prepare a new config file for the bot.

 ```bash
 cp config.json.template echo-config.json